(Disclosure: Some of the links below may be affiliate links)

-If you follow the 4% withdrawal rule (or any other withdrawal rate) from The Trinty Study, you will live from your withdrawals.
+Following the 4% withdrawal rule (or any other withdrawal rate) from The Trinty Study, you live from your withdrawals.
 You have two choices for this: monthly withdrawals or yearly withdrawals.

 If you opt for monthly withdrawals, you will only have one month of expenses in cash ready to be used.
 In that case, you may want to use a second account for your emergencies.

 With yearly withdrawals, you do not need an emergency fund.
 You already have one year of expenses in a cash account.
 If there is an emergency, this will mean that you will have to sell shares earlier than intended.